 Starring Steve Carell, Catherine Keener, Paul Rudd, Seth Rogen, Romany Malco, Jane Lynch, Elizabeth Banks

-One evening, over a game of poker with his co-workers, affable but dorky Andy (Carell) lets spill his secret.
+One evening, over a game of poker with his co-workers, affable but dorky Andy (Carell) spills his secret.
 He’s a virgin.
 Bemused and alarmed, his co-workers make it their mission to help the man.
 While weaving through their bad advice, Andy meets a woman he really likes named Trish (Keener), but fears getting intimate with her.
 Like all Apatow’s films, this one is overly long, often hilarious, raunchy, and ultimately sweet.
 Carell makes a likable hero even as we cringe at his awkwardness.
 Romany Malco is great as the “player” of the group.
 His well-intentioned, horrible guidance leads to the film’s best moments.